The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

-We adopt standard terminology from the distributed computing literature (see, e.g.,~\cite{Altisen2019-selfstabilization}) to characterize assumptions on the executions of distributed algorithms in the canonical amoebot model.
-In particular, we assume an \textit{adversary} (or \textit{daemon}) controls the timing of amoebot activations and the resulting action executions.
+As is standard in the distributed computing literature (see, e.g.,~\cite{Altisen2019-introductiondistributed}), we assume an \textit{adversary} (or \textit{daemon}) controls the timing of amoebot activations, the choice of enabled actions to execute, and the timing of action executions.
 The power of an adversary is determined by its \textit{concurrency} and \textit{fairness}.
-We distinguish between four concurrency variants: \textit{sequential}, in which at most one amoebot can be active at a time; \textit{$k$-isolated}, in which any set of amoebots for which no two are within distance $k$ can be simultaneously active; \textit{synchronous}, in which time is discretized into ``stages'' during which any set of amoebots can be simultaneously active while all others remain idle; and \textit{asynchronous}, in which any set of amoebots can be simultaneously active.
-For synchronous concurrency, we further assume that each stage is partitioned into an \textit{evaluation phase} during which all active amoebots evaluate their guards followed by an \textit{execution phase} during which all active amoebots with enabled actions execute the corresponding operations.
+We distinguish between four concurrency variants: \textit{sequential}, in which at most one amoebot can be active at a time (\figtext~\ref{fig:adversaries:sequential}); \textit{$k$-isolated}, in which no two amoebots occupying nodes of $G$ within hop distance $k$ can be simultaneously active, but any others can (\figtext~\ref{fig:adversaries:kisolated}); \textit{synchronous}, in which time is discretized into ``steps'' and in each step any set of amoebots can simultaneously execute one action each (\figtext~\ref{fig:adversaries:synchronous}); and \textit{asynchronous}, in which any set of amoebots can be simultaneously active (\figtext~\ref{fig:adversaries:asynchronous}).
+For synchronous concurrency, we further assume that each step is partitioned into an \textit{evaluation phase} when all active amoebots evaluate their guards followed by an \textit{execution phase} when all active amoebots with enabled actions execute the corresponding operations.
 Fairness restricts how often the adversary must activate enabled amoebots.
-We distinguish between three fairness variants: \textit{strongly fair}, in which every amoebot that is enabled infinitely often is activated infinitely often; \textit{weakly fair}, in which every continuously enabled amoebot is eventually activated; and \textit{unfair}, in which an amoebot may never be activated unless it is the only one with an enabled action.
-An algorithm execution is said to \textit{terminate} if eventually all amoebots are idle and no amoebot is enabled; note that since an amoebot can only become enabled if something changes in its neighborhood, termination is permanent.
+We distinguish between three fairness variants: \textit{strongly fair}, in which every amoebot that is enabled infinitely often is activated infinitely often; \textit{weakly fair}, in which every continuously enabled amoebot is eventually activated; and \textit{unfair}, in which the adversary may activate any enabled amoebot.
+An algorithm execution is said to \textit{terminate} if eventually all amoebots are inactive and disabled; note that since an amoebot can only become enabled based on some other amoebot's action, termination is permanent.

+We evaluate an amoebot algorithm's time complexity in terms of \textit{rounds}, which informally represent the time for the slowest continuously enabled amoebot to execute a single action.
+Let $t_i$ denote the time at which round $i \in \{0, 1, 2, \ldots\}$ starts, where $t_0 = 0$, and let $\mathcal{E}_i$ denote the set of amoebots that are enabled or already executing an action at time $t_i$.
+Round $i$ completes at the earliest time $t_{i+1} > t_i$ by which every amoebot in $\mathcal{E}_i$ either completed an action execution or became disabled at some time in $(t_i, t_{i+1}]$.
+Depending on the adversary's concurrency, action executions may span more than one round.